Requirements for the Ph.D.

 Note: Public announcement of the thesis defense must occur at least one week prior to the defense.

-The copy of the thesis given to the Graduate Studies Director will be placed in the office of the Graduate Secretary for examination by any interested person.
+An electronic copy of the thesis given to the Graduate Studies Director and the Graduate Secretary will be available to any interested person.
+The thesis must be submitted to the Graduate School via ProQuest.

 Graduation